isabella232/document-services.en/help/usecases/HRAgreementWorkflowsJava.md

 Once you have the access token, you can send REST API calls to Adobe Sign.
 To simplify this process, use Adobe Sign Java SDK.
 The source code is available at the [Adobe GitHub repository](https://github.com/adobe-sign/AdobeSignJavaSdk).

-To integrate this package with your application, you need to clone the code.
+To integrate this package with your application, you must clone the code.
 Then, create the Maven package (mvn package) and install the following files into the project (you can find them in the companion code in the adobe-sign-sdk folder):

 * target/swagger-java-client-1.0.0.jar